Pet Care Home

 Latest Reader Comment - See More

-This hybrid macaw, the Harlequin x Shamrock Macaw, is a rarer bird than many of the other hybrid macaws, ...being the offspring of hybrid parents!
+This hybrid macaw, the Harlequin x Shamrock Macaw, is rarer than many of the other hybrid macaws, being the offspring of hybrid parents

 Being a cross between a Harlequin Macaw (hybrid) and a Shamrock Macaw (hybrid) gives this interesting macaw a lot of varying influences, both in color and in personality.
 It is influenced by the genes of four different species of macaws.
 As you can see in the picture above, this hybrid has a unique coloration.